ch-stark/argocdpoliciesblog/blog.md

        - path: input/
    ```

-   In the above all yaml files would be used to generate a single Policy.
+   In the above all yaml-files would be used to generate a single Policy.

    Please note that you can also generate Policies from folders which contain a `Kustomization`.

    Let's check the following example-extract:

    ```